Acts 9:1

 But Barnabas took hold of him and brought him to the apostles and described to them how he had seen the Lord on the road, and that He had talked to him, and how at Damascus he had spoken out boldly in the name of Jesus.

-Barnabas was the first Christian in Jerusalem to recognize the hand of God on Saul’s life.
-Joseph Barnabas was a Levite from Cyprus (Acts 4:36).
+(a) Barnabas.
+Joseph Barnabas, a Levite from Cyprus (Acts 4:36), was the first Christian in Jerusalem to recognize the hand of God on Saul’s life.
 He became one of Saul’s closest friends and most important coworkers.
+Barnabas accompanied Paul on visits to Jerusalem and his first visit to Galatia (Acts 11:29–30, 13:2–4, 15:1–2).

 The Bible doesn’t explain why Barnabas alone received Saul.
 It’s possible that Barnabas and Saul already knew each other.
 The former was from Cyprus (Acts 4:36) while the latter was from Tarsus across the water.